 - 1/4 teaspoon freshly ground black pepper

-While the butter chills, pound the chicken breasts between 2 sheets of plastic wrap to a thickness of about 1/4 inch.
-Season with a little salt and pepper and set aside.
+While the butter chills, gently pound the chicken breasts between 2 sheets of plastic wrap to a thickness of about 1/4 inch.
+Season on both sides with salt and pepper and set aside.

-Remove the butter from the freezer and cut into 2-inch by 1-inch pieces.
-Place one piece of butter in the center of each chicken breast.
-Roll as tightly as possible, tucking in the sides of the breast as best you can.
-Secure with a toothpick, place on a plate and refrigerate for 30 minutes.
+Remove the butter from the freezer and cut into four 2 x 1-inch pieces.
+Place one piece of butter in the center of each chicken breast, then roll as tightly as possible, tucking in the sides of the breast as best you can.
+Place the rolls seam side down on a plate and refrigerate for 30 minutes.

-Preheat the oven to 400°F and spray a small baking pan with nonstick spray.
+Preheat the oven to 400°F and coat a 9 x 9-inch baking dish with nonstick spray.

-Carefully roll each piece of chicken in the flour, then dip in the egg mixture, allow the excess to drain off, then roll in the crumbs, patting gently to help them adhere.
+Carefully coat each piece of chicken with the egg mixture, then roll in the crumbs, patting gently to help them adhere.